perguth/greasemonkey_fix_heise_preisvergleich/README.md

 # Development

-1. Don't forget to enable `extensions.greasemonkey.fileIsGreaseable` in FF so Greasemonkey will run on local files.
+- Don't forget to enable `extensions.greasemonkey.fileIsGreaseable` in FF so Greasemonkey will run on local files.
 - Install once in FF/Greasemonkey then replace the `fix_heise_preisvergleich.user.js` with a softlink to the automatically generated file in your local repo.
 That way Greasemonkey will always have the most recent script.
+- The anchor `#debug` colors all text replacements red and gives out some information on the console.

 ## Original spec string